A reconstruction theorem for Connes-Landi deformations of commutative spectral triples: Connes--Landi deformations of commutative spectral triples

 \section{Connes--Landi deformations of commutative spectral triples}

 At last, we turn to our main goal, the statement and proof of an extension of Connes's reconstruction theorem~\cite{Con13} to Connes--Landi deformations of \G-equivar\-i\-ant commutative spectral triples.
+In this section, given a Fr\'{e}chet \(G\)-\(\ast\)-algebra \(\cA\), let